Underwriting & Risk

 Due Diligence and Verification Practices

-Robust due diligence at the proposal stage is the first defence against moral hazard.
+Strong due diligence at the proposal stage is the first defence against moral hazard.
 Verify asset valuations independently — do not rely solely on the proposer's declaration.
 Cross-check stock values against GST returns and purchase invoices.
 Request a chartered accountant's certificate for sum insured above INR 10 crore.

 Conduct background checks on the proposer and key management personnel.
-The IRDAI-mandated KYC process for commercial policies provides a framework, but underwriters should go further — checking for Directorship in multiple companies (potential shell entities), criminal proceedings, and past insurance fraud investigations.
+The IRDAI-mandated KYC process for commercial policies provides a framework, but underwriters should go further; checking for Directorship in multiple companies (potential shell entities), criminal proceedings, and past insurance fraud investigations.
 Use the Insurance Information Bureau's data to verify claims history across multiple insurers.

 Balancing Vigilance with Commercial Pragmatism

-Over-zealous moral hazard screening can become counterproductive — turning away legitimate businesses and concentrating the portfolio in ultra-low-risk segments that may not generate adequate premium volume.
+Over-zealous moral hazard screening can become counterproductive.
+Turning away legitimate businesses and concentrating the portfolio in ultra-low-risk segments that may not generate adequate premium volume.
 The objective is proportionate scrutiny, not blanket suspicion.

 Frequently Asked Questions